SanYattsu/Data_Science_Projects/README.md

 # Data Science Projects
-Here you can find my Data Science projects and courseworks from Coursera.
+Here you can find my Data Science projects and courseworks from Coursera and Yandex.